Bdoherty1/TechTalk/README.md

 https://young-caverns-42853-59f9a17f83e8.herokuapp.com/

 ## Future Development
 I am actively working on deploying the application to Heroku.
-Additionally, I have integrated Handlebars.js for enhanced view rendering and implemented controllers for home and user functionalities.
+The error indicates that the application is unable to connect to the MySQL database due to an access denied error.
+However, I have integrated Handlebars.js for enhanced view rendering and implemented controllers for home and user functionalities.
 Furthermore, I have established API routes for various features including comments, the dashboard, home, posts, and user interactions.
 Stay tuned for further developments as I continue to enhance the application.